crossplane-contrib/function-cue-archived/README.md

 ## Purpose

-This function is intended to give a crossplane composition creator the ability to compile and run cue templates within a composition function
+This function is intended to give a crossplane composition creator the ability to compile and run cue templates within a composition function.
 The user can target the compilation output to various objects determined by the target passed into the `CUEInput.Export.Target`

 #### Targeting Patches